HTML5 Output Settings

 - Wipe Bottom to Top

 Soft Edge – Most transition types can have a soft edge.
 It defines how much the edge of the transition is blurred.
 Use a low value of around 30 pixels for a subtle motion blur like effect, or a high value of around 300 pixels for a very blurry transition.

-Transition Time – The full time of the transition from one panorama to the next.
+Transition Time – The time of the transition from one panorama to the next, not including the Before and After effects.
 The default is 1 second.

 Effects – You can choose to have effects occur before and/or after the transition.
 The current effects are Zoom In and Zoom Out.

 - Wait for transition - When selected, the After transition effect, will not occur until the transition is finished.
 When deselected, the effect will occur at the same time as the transition.